-Offerpad negotiates with buyers, but not with sellers— there isn't any room to negotiate on their offering price.
-However, if you believe that Offerpad overlooked an important feature of your home, you can request a reassessment.
-If they agree that the newly provided information changes things, they’ll make a new offer.
+Offerpad negotiates with buyers, but not sellers— there isn't any room to negotiate their offer price.
+However, if you believe Offerpad overlooked an important feature of your home, you can request a reassessment.
+If Offerpad agrees that the newly provided information changes things, it'll make a new offer.

 Does Offerpad charge a commission?

 Offerpad doesn't charge a commission.
 Instead, it charges a 5% service fee, which is deducted from the sale price.
 This fee doesn't cover closing costs or repairs and is non-negotiable.

 Opendoor doesn't pay any closing costs.
 Sellers using Opendoor are responsible for paying all the typical closing costs, including title insurance and transfer tax.